Quattro Castella

-Quattro Castella (Reggiano: I Quâter Castē) is a comune (municipality) in the Province of Reggio Emilia in the Italian region Emilia-Romagna, located about 70 km west of Bologna and about 15 km southwest of Reggio Emilia.
+Quattro Castella (Reggiano: I Quâter Castē) is a comune (municipality) in the Province of Reggio Emilia in the Italian region Emilia-Romagna, located in the Terre di Canossa, about 70 km west of Bologna and about 15 km southwest of Reggio Emilia.

 Quattro Castella borders the following municipalities: Albinea, Bibbiano, Reggio Emilia, San Polo d'Enza, Vezzano sul Crostolo.

 Two of its churches include Sant'Antonino Martire in town; and the Oratory of the Madonna della Battaglia outside of the town.

+Quattro Castella is home to the Castello di Bianello, the only remaining intact castle of the four castles giving it its name.

+Every year in May the town hosts the famous Corteo storico matildico, which commemorates the restoration of the feudal rights of Matilde of Canossa by Henry V, Holy Roman Emperor.
+The scene is reinacted by famous actors in the leading roles, along with hundreds of others in medieval costumes.